dmansour2000/RickAndMortyAPIUIKitWithSwiftUI/README.md

  ### Description

 This native iOS mobile app, built with UIKit and SwiftUI, leverages the Rick and Morty API to fetch and display information about characters, locations, and episodes from the beloved animated series.
-It utilizes the KingFisher library for efficient image loading and management.
-It also includes a few unit tests for the service.
+It includes a few unit tests for the service.
+It utilizes the SDWebImage library for efficient image loading and caching.

 ### App Screenshots
 <p>